 I have to end this somewhere because I could go on and on.
 Just let me say right here that I will always be a sucker for a righteous David & Goliath story.
 Besides, why would Sophia Stewart risk so much of her monetary resources, time and possibly her safety on a fake ass claim if she weren’t on the mission of her life to successfully ascertain her rights, her fame and of course her wealth, if her story were not true?

-Yeah, you can throw “crae-crae” into the equation, but folks are always going to think someone’s looney or scamming for incredulously going up against an entity bigger, stronger and more powerful than themslves.
-I mean, you have to be a little [read ‘lots’] insane to imagine that YOU, of all people, can slay a GIANT!
+Yeah, you can throw “crae-crae” into the equation, but folks are always going to think someone’s looney or scamming for incredulously going up against an entity bigger, stronger and more powerful than themselves.
+I mean, you’d have to be a little [read ‘lots’] crazy to imagine that YOU, of all people, can slay a GIANT, right?

 ***MATRIX MOVIE TRIVIA***

 The inhabitants of Zion were able to jack into the matrix to undermine the programs created by the machines that made them believable to those still not awakened.
 What human organ directly received the jack probe when it was plugged in?